Barking Road Runners’ Bank Holiday 5K race is part of the ELVIS series of local races, which is sponsored by Phil Hernon.

 10:30 am for the main race.
 A children’s 2K fun run will take place after the main race has been completed.

 £10 (£8 affiliated) in advance or £12 (£10 affiliated) on the day.
 Free entry to the children’s fun run.

-Online entries via Entry Central and postal entries are now closed.
-However, a limited number of entries will be available on the day until 10 am.
+Online entries will be via Entry Central.
+Entries will be available on the day until 10 am, subject to availability.

 Bib numbers for all entries are to be collected on the day, by no later than 10:15 am.

 The minimum age for entry is 16 years old.

 The race uses a 2-lap course, on asphalt paths.
 Note that the course is identical to that used by Barking parkrun.

 The start line is near the tennis courts.
 The course heads eastward for approximately 400 metres towards the allotments.
 There is then a short curve to the left, followed by a sharp left-hand downhill turn, bringing you alongside the lake which you’ll then run alongside.
 Near the end of the lake, the course loops sharply round to the left, up a very slight incline, bringing you onto a tree-lined path running parallel with the lake.
 Once this path nears the start area, it curves round to the right.
 Turning right at the tennis courts, you’ll shortly take a sharp left turn that takes you on a large loop round the park’s main field.
 Halfway round the park’s perimeter, you’ll take a left-hand turn along a straight tree-lined path.
 At the end of the first lap, you’ll take a sharp right turn at the far end of this path, to resume the course as above; at the end of the second lap, you’ll carry on straight ahead for a few metres, where you’ll cross the finish line.